-I like these interactive parties for several reasons:
+I like these interactive games for several reasons:

 Good clean fun - Worried about the content of some of the games?
 While none of them contain explicit sex or violence, some are more suitable than others if you have very conservative guests.

 Kids - "But what about children?"
 I hear you ask.
 Well, there are several ways to include kids in your games, including some games that are just for kids.

 Warning - please don't expect these parties to run themselves.
 They don't.
 What you will receive when you buy a game is the location of a downloadable pdf file, or files.

 The files contain all the instructions to run the party - including character backgrounds, invitations, the solution, clues and so on.

 These games are only available on the Internet - direct from the publishers.
 You won't find them in the shops.

 By the way, although I discuss the various murder mystery games on this site, please be aware that if you buy a game you are buying it from the publishers.
 Please remember to read their terms of trade.

 I've lost count of the number of different games I've hosted or played, and over that time I've picked up a few hints and tips - both for playing a murder mystery party, and hosting one.